Fatboychummy-CC/ProgrammingChallenges/README.md

 The runner is also capable of getting the challenge descriptions (and test data), as well as submitting your solutions to the challenge websites.

+## Features
+- Encrypted credential storage for challenge websites.
+- Automatic test running and output comparison.
+- Interactive mode to test your solutions.
+- Extensible to support more challenge websites.
+- Libraries folder that is exposed to all challenge scripts for ease of use.

 ## Supported Challenge Websites
 Currently only Advent of Code is supported, but I plan to add more in the future.